 - The actual expired identity card OR a photocopy of your current identity card or passport;

 - If, in addition to your Belgian nationality, you have another nationality: a photocopy of your foreign identity card and/or your foreign passport;

 - If you are Canadian, but were not born in Canada: a photocopy of your naturalization certificate (large format);

 - Recent proof of residence (electricity, gas, water or internet bill, lease contract, front/back Canadian driver’s license, etc.);

-- A prepaid registered envelope (Xpresspost regional or national, UPS, FedEx, Purolator…), addressed to yourself, should you wish to receive your new ID-card by post (you can also come and pick it up at the Consulate General).
+- A prepaid return envelope (express mail service with tracking number, e.g. XpressPost regional or national, UPS, FedEx, DHL, Purolator), addressed to yourself, so that we can send you your new eID (N.B.: you may also collect it at the Consulate General).

 Activating your eID